dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, Armored, dark vision, light sensitivity, keeps distance, ranged attack, ammo=5, reload=5, tier 3.

 These orcs only spawn as leaders of a pack.
-If it reaches the “Duel” result during parley with a leader who is not an Orc Priest, that orc and its pack immediately join the Orc Priest’s band, as if it were a lower tier orc.
+If it reaches the “Duel” result during parley with a leader who is not an Orc Elder, that orc and its pack immediately join the Orc Priest’s band, as if it were a lower tier orc.
 This enemy will not reload if aware of the player.
 This enemy spends its turn in a "Commanding" state when not moving or shooting, which grants the other members of its pack a bonust to Accuracy and Dodge.

     "The visage of this ancient orc has been weathered by years in the wilderness and maimed by countless raids.
 It busies itself constantly with the sisyphean task of enforcing military discipline among the ranks of its raucous following."